getsops/sops/README.rst

             age1s3cqcks5genc6ru8chl0hkkd04zmxvczsvdxq99ekffe4gmvjpzsedk23c,
             age1qe5lxzzeppw5k79vxn3872272sgy224g2nzqlzy3uljs84say3yqgvd0sw

-It is also possible to use updatekeys, when adding or removing age recipients.
+It is also possible to use ``updatekeys``, when adding or removing age recipients.
+For example:

-I.e. :

 .. code:: sh